-To educate, empower and connect those living with bilateral upper limb loss.
+To educate, empower and connect those living without both arms or more.

 The Skills for Life: Bilateral Upper Limb Loss Workshop was started by Robert H. “Skip” Meier, III, MD and Diane Atkins, OTR who had worked closely together for over 11 years at The Institute for Rehabilitation and Research (TIRR).
-During this time they successfully treated many bilateral upper limb loss individuals and recognised the unique set of circumstances that faced their patients.
+During this time they successfully treated many bilateral upper limb loss individuals and recognized the unique set of circumstances that faced their patients.
 They started the Skills for Life: Bilateral Upper Limb Loss Workshop in 2002 on the principle that these circumstances were best shared face to face as they are more meaningful, effective and valuable than phone or other means of communication.

 This workshop turned out to be a life changing experience for everyone who attended, including the founder of Enhancing Skills for Life, Shawn Swanson Johnson.
 As a relatively new Occupational Therapist, she witnessed first hand how impactful and meaningful it was for the attendees to meet others who were also navigating life without both arms and was determined to ensure the workshops continued.